CMC practitioner, cardiac patient develop a special bond

 At that point, Bruno advocated for an immediate transcatheter aortic valve replacement (TAVR).
 This is a minimally invasive approach to replace a faulty aortic heart valve.

-“I told Jeff (Bleakley, MD, one of NEHVI’s interventional cardiologists) that we have to do this right away.
+“I told Jeff (Bleakley, MD that we have to do this right away.
 Her organs were failing.
 If not now, we’re going to lose her.”

 It was a difficult clinical decision.
 She was then 89 years old but as Bruno said, “not really 90 in spirit”.
 Bruno convinced Bleakley to do the TAVR the next day.